Intuity/Tktr/README.md

 If you want to begin again with a clean setup, simply stop the server (by pressing `CTRL+C` on the command line) then delete the contents of
 `data/database/` (making sure the `data/database/` folder still exists afterwards!) and then start the server again using the command
 `bin/pserve data/paste.ini`.
 When you visit the ticketing system again, you'll find yourself taken back to the first-time setup procedure.

+# Staging to Deployment
+When you reach the stage that you want to run Tktr in deployment mode (i.e. when you want to run Tktr for an event and not just for development)

 ## Troubleshooting